New Track Contains my Shoes

 A Hot, New, Running Accessory – Binoculars

-A couple women once complimented me for not getting sucked into carrying a GPS unit.
-They said sometimes the pleasure of running is lessened by giving so much attention to all the stats a device gives.
+A couple women once complimented me for not getting sucked into carrying a device that has GPS tracking.
+They told me sometimes the pleasure of running is lessened by giving so much attention to all the stats a device gives.

-I had to deflect the compliment because not carrying a GPS unit is mostly because I lack initiative.
-Sometimes I am interested in the pace or how far it was, and I’ll ask someone I ran with who has one.
+I had to deflect the compliment because the reason I don’t carry a device is that I lack initiative.
+Sometimes I am interested in the pace or the distance, and I’ll ask someone I ran with who has one.

-Usually though, judging my pace and distance works for me, and I can often be pretty close.
-It’s only recently that I finally started using any kind of device – a headlamp for nighttime running.
+Usually, judging my pace and distance works for me, and I can often be pretty close.
+It’s only recently that I finally started using any kind of device—a headlamp for nighttime running.

-When I’m unfamiliar with the route at a running club get-together, and I’ve fallen way behind everyone else, I can keep the group in sight.
-This prevents me from losing my way and becoming lost.
+When I’m unfamiliar with the route at a running club get-together and I’ve fallen way behind everyone else, I can keep the group in sight.
+This means search and rescue can have a pleasant evening at home instead of looking for me.

 Mysterious Animal in my Front Yard